standout/woocommerce-fortnox-integration-by-standout/readme.txt

 Automate your e-commerce accounting by integrating WooCommerce for your incoming orders directly to Fortnox.
 Quick, easy and hassle-free!

 == Description ==

-'Currently in beta – send an mail to support@standout.se if you want to participate'

 Do you want to simplify your accounting?
 Automate your e-commerce accounting by integrating WooCommerce for your incoming orders directly to Fortnox.
 Quick, easy and hassle-free!